Janhvi21/RandomWordSelector/README.md

      wsURL: 'wss://localhost:XXXXX/ws'
 6) Run the project using IIS Express

-Results:
+# Results:

-Add Input String as words seperated by commas:
+ Note: Add Input String as words separated by commas:
+Current Server State is displayed in the block below the Button Red Block: Server is in Stopped State
+  Green Block: Server is Running
+CurrentWord: Server sends words randomly from the User List
+TimeRemaining: Remaining amount of time for which server would be in running state.

 ![image](https://user-images.githubusercontent.com/45782617/114217688-7a0eb500-9936-11eb-99d0-74f67fcd30d7.png)